afdfadfsadffsd/programmingportfolio/README.md

 ### Fourth Quarter
 ### Hangman in C++
 A standard Hangman game that is shellbased in c++ which has a collection of 130 words to randomly choose from to guess.
-For every guess wrong, a new body part is added to the hangman, and you lose if you use all of your 6 guesses.
+For every guess wrong, a new body part is added to the hangman, which is displayed with ascii art, and you lose if you use all of your 6 guesses.
 [HangmanRepository](https://github.com/afdfadfsadffsd/IndividualProject.git)